-Annually, approximately 45 folklorists and community scholars gather for three days of training and discussion of issues relevant to the work of folklorists and traditional arts advocates.
+Annually, approximately 45 folklorists and community scholars are invited to gather for three days of training and discussion of issues relevant to the work of folklorists and traditional arts advocates.
 Everyone attending the Roundtable actively participates through discussing their own experiences with folk arts programming, and by attending sessions of general interest to the folk arts field.
 New program ideas and collaborative projects often develop out of discussions and experiences at the Roundtable.

 SEE PHOTOS from the 2013 Roundtable

 Bobble Head Doll of NYSCA Folk Arts Director, Robert Baron, displayed by Emily Socolov.

 Mid-Atlantic Folklorists’ Retreat and New York Folk Arts Roundtable|

 |“Sustaining Culture: A Regional Conversation,” brought together folk and traditional arts practitioners, professionals and enthusiasts from the mid-Atlantic region and New England.
 The meeting included professional development workshops, a conversation with local cultural activists, documentary film screening, and field trips, along with the opportunity to meet informally with peers.
 Public sector and academic folklorists, community scholars, tradition bearers, students, and others interested in traditional culture were welcome to attend.|